LassoSoft/LassoGuide/lasso_guide_source/databases/filemaker-data-sources.rst

 Value lists in FileMaker allow a set of possible values to be defined for a field.
-The items in the value list associated with a field on the current layout for a Lasso action can be retrieved using the methods defined in FileMaker Value List Methods.
+The items in the value list associated with a field on the current layout for a Lasso action can be retrieved using the `value_list` methods as shown in the examples below.
 See the documentation for FileMaker for more information about how to create and use value lists within FileMaker.

 In order to display values from a value list, the layout referenced in the current database action must contain a field formatted to show the desired value